 African Americans and Puerto Ricans further developed their mutual affinity based on a resistance to racist oppression.
 In cities like Chicago, Philadelphia and New York, at street demonstrations and on college campuses, African American and Puerto Rican masses instinctively aligned with each other in common struggle.
 It was not unusual for the Black liberation flag (red, black & green) to be accompanied by the Puerto Rican flag.

 A particularly significant examples of solidarity, one that became a great concern to the ruling class, is the 1969 student takeover of City College in New York City.
 African American and Puerto Rican students captured the attention of many throughout the U.S. when they defiantly seized control of campus buildings to demand free tuition in the City University system.
 To further demonstrate their boldness, these students lowered the U.S. flag from the tallest flagpole and hoisted the Black Liberation Flag and the Puerto Rican Flag.
 It was an imagery of defiance and resistance never seen before in this country.

 The great lessons gained from this experience are still deeply relevant today.
-Black oppression was instrumental in the rise of U.S. capitalism, and the African American masses have confronted head-on some of its most oppressive manifestations.
-Their struggle will continue to be a source of inspiration to the working class and oppressed peoples, and help forge genuine solidarity with deep consequences for struggles at home and abroad.
+Black oppression was instrumental in the rise of U.S. capitalism, which African Americans have confronted head-on some of its most oppressive manifestations.
+The liberation struggle of the Black masses will continue to be a source of inspiration to all working people and shall ultimately be instrumental in forging genuine unity.